Save Energy and Money with these proven tips:

 - Replace old, worn motors with high-efficiency models.

 Meeker Cooperative has rebates for variable speed drives.
-Call the Co-op at 320-693-3231 and ask to speak with Energy Management Representative.
+Call the Co-op at 320-693-3231 and ask to speak with Energy Services Representative.

 When you’re looking to improve, the first question you or your management might ask is, “How are we doing?”
 The next is, “how do we know?”